informaticaucm-TPI/2526_MarioBros/enunciados/practica3/practica3_en.md

 previous assignment, the methods in which the errors occurred may have returned a `boolean` value to indicate whether the execution had succeeded or failed.
-For example, the `addObject` method of `GameModel` returned `false` when the position passed as argument was outside the board or when the parameter does not correspond to any known game object.
+For example, the `addObject` method of `GameModel` returned `false` when the position passed as argument was outside the board or when the parameter did not correspond to any known game object.
 However, returning the value `false` did not permit these two types of error to be distinguished.
 Generating error data, in particular an error message, at the point in the code where the error occurs enables such distinction.
 We could repurpose the boolean return value and maintain it as an indication of whether or not the game state